YaelRe/managing_data_on_www_project/README.md

     * initial_admin_name
     * initial_password
     * db_connection string
+* src directory contains all the needed files for the React part

 ### `run_project.py`
 Runs all parts of the project (flask server, React and bot).\